Ann Granger: Career as a writer

-After returning to England, Granger turned her hand to writing and produced the historical romance A Poor Relation in 1979.
+After returning to England, Granger turned her hand to writing, using a version of her married name, Ann Hulme, and produced the historical romance A Poor Relation in 1979.
 Between 1982 and 1991, Granger produced several more historical romances.

 Mitchell & Markby

 In 1991, Granger made the decision to switch to crime novels, saying, "Basically, there is only one plot in love stories: You can describe it in different ways, but you always come back to the subject of man and woman.
 Crime fiction opens up a world of possibilities for the writer.
 It lets you tackle deep and difficult issues."
-Her first crime novel, Say it with Poison, centred on the protagonists Meredith Mitchell, a consular clerk, and police officer Alan Markby.
+Her first crime novel, Say it with Poison, centred on protagonists Meredith Mitchell, a consular officer, and police officer Alan Markby.
 The book proved popular and Granger wrote 14 more Mitchell & Markby novels between 1991 and 2004.

 During the series, Mitchell and Markby became romantically involved, but Granger resisted marrying them, believing that Meredith Mitchell could only work best as an independent woman.
 She finally married them in the final novel of the series, That Way Murder Lies (2004).
 A young police officer, Jessica Campbell, made an appearance in this novel — Granger would make her the protagonist of a new series four years later.

-In 2022, Granger added one more Mitchell & Markby novel featuring the now-retired couple, Deadly Company.
+In 2022, Granger added one more Mitchell & Markby novel, set in 2005 and featuring the now near-retirement couple, Deadly Company.